 Entire Site: DOE and UC Davis identified a chloroform-contaminated groundwater plume migrating northeast from the site.
 Beginning in 1998, UC Davis started active groundwater extraction and cleanup is ongoing.

 Both DOE and UC Davis have performed additional investigations and have submitted Remedial Investigations.
 UC Davis was assigned the task of performing a comprehensive Site-Wide Risk Assessment (RA), including an estimate of risk for human health and ecological receptors.
 The Site-Wide RA was finalized in August 2006.
 DOE has completed a Feasibility Study and released a Proposed Plan for the DOE areas in October 2008.
 A DOE Record of Decision (ROD) was signed in December 2009.
 The UC Davis Feasibility Study Data Gaps Technical Report was completed in February 2010.
 The Soil Feasibility Study is final.
-The Groundwater Extraction Treatment Study was completed in June 2014 and the extraction will be operated for two years to collect groundwater for the Feasibility Study.
-Concurrently, UC Davis is conducting a Groundwater Background Concentration Study for extra striate, chromium and nitrate.
+Installation of groundwater extraction wells for the Groundwater Extraction Treatment Study was completed in June 2014.
+Groundwater extraction began in 2015 and will continue for approximately two years to collect groundwater data for the Groundwater Feasibility Study.
+Concurrently, UC Davis is conducting a Groundwater Background Concentration Study for chromium and nitrate.
 Operation of a Density Driven Convection (DDC) treatment for chloroform will continue as water levels allowed.

 The LEHR facility is classified under the Resource Conservation and Recovery Act (RCRA) as a large quantity generator.

 Cleanup Results to Date

 The EPA has determined that the Laboratory for Energy-Related Health Research/Old Campus Landfill (USDOE) site does not pose an immediate risk to people or the environment while site studies are being planned.